sockduct/Udacity-DAND/Proj2/README.md

 # DAND Project 2 - Explore US Bikeshare Data

 ## Project Purpose and Notes
 This project uses Python to explore data related to bike share systems for three major cities in the United States--**Chicago**, **New York City**, and **Washington**.
 The program reads in the specified CSV data file and answers interesting questions about it by computing descriptive statistics.
-This program also supports user interaction by taking in input to allow the user to choose the city file and optionally specify a time period filter.
+This program also supports direct interaction by allowing the user to choose the city file and optionally specify a time period filter.

 ## Installation and Requirements
 * Install [Python](https://www.python.org/downloads/)